michaelruppe/michaelruppe.github.io/_MachineLearning/ufo-defender/index.md

 Here's my spin on the machine-learning right-of-passage: Building a flappy bird clone.

-**Apologies**: The script displays poorly using jekyll templating.
+**Apologies**: The script renders poorly (the controls are offscreen!) using jekyll templating.
 This problem does not occur on the [original project page](https://michaelruppe.github.io/ml-experiments/ufo-defender/index.html).

 <div>
   <div id="sketch-holder"></div>